 The Nigerian military government of General Sani Abacha in 1995 killed Ken Saro-Wiwa and eight Ogoni activists including Saturday Dobee, Nordu Eawo, Daniel Gbooko, Paul Levera, Felix Nuate, Baribor Bera, Barinem Kiobel and John Kpuine for peacefully and non-violently campaigning and demanding for environmental justice in Ogoni.

 Fyneface Dumnamene Fyneface, Programme Officer of Alone, gave information on developments around the implementation of UNEP Report on Ogoniland since its release on August 4, 2011.

 Fyneface speaking at the event

 Participants made contributions and asked questions on different issues relating to Ogoni clean-up and general concerns.
-For instance, Mr. Golden Nwibakpo requested that Social Action takes its sensitisation program beyond Bori to other parts of the six kingdoms of Ogoni to sensitise the people about the UNEP Report and the roles expected of them to play in the process.
+For instance, Mr. Golden Nwibakpo requested that Alone takes its sensitisation program beyond Bori to other parts of the six kingdoms of Ogoni to sensitise the people about the UNEP Report and the roles expected of them to play in the process.

 The climax of the event was the presentation of a press statement titled “OGONI CLEAN-UP AND FAILURE TO COMMENCE ACTUAL CLEAN-UP IN 2018”, which was covered by media organisations including Quest television, Rhythm 93.7FM, Vanguard Newspaper and LA7 TV, Italy.